Trusted Professionals - Licensed, Insured and Bonded

-We all understand that water naturally runs downhill.
-That same force of gravity applies to the leaking water from your sprinkler system, and check valves often serve as the first line of defense against excess water drainage.
-A check valve will prevent the excess water in pipes from draining out of the sprinklers after the valve has shut off.
+Since learning to walk, we all understand – on some level – that water naturally runs downhill.
+The same force of gravity applies to the water leaking from your sprinkler system, and check valves often serve as the first line of defense against excess water drainage.
+A check valve prevents the excess water inside pipes from draining out of the sprinklers after the valve is shut off.

-Check valves keep your water flowing in one direction, automatically opening and closing a disc based upon the amount of water pressure flowing through your piping.
-The disc will open when the flow pressure is strong and will close as the flow and pressure decreases.
+Check valves keep your water flowing in one direction, automatically opening and closing a disc based on the amount of water pressure flowing through your irrigation pipes.
+The disc will open when the flow pressure is strong and close as the flow and pressure decrease.

-Without a pre-installed or post-installed check valve, your sprinkler system will continue to allow water to drain once the sprinkler station has been cut off, wasting water..
+Without a pre-installed or post-installed check valve, your sprinkler system will keep allowing water to drain, even after the sprinkler station is cut off, which wastes water.

-Preventing excess drainage from your sprinkler system should be an important part of the decision making process when configuring your irrigation system.
-Pre-installed check valves within a sprinkler head have become the norm, however there are some sprinkler systems that require post-installation within the sprinkler head or piping.
+Preventing excess drainage from your sprinkler system should be an important part of the decision-making process when configuring the design of your irrigation system.
+Pre-installed check valves within a sprinkler head have become the norm, however, there are some sprinkler systems that require post-installation within the sprinkler head or piping.